Ever since I was little, Mount Rainier has had a special place in my heart.

 29.)
 There are 6 Fire Lookouts Accessible in the Mount Rainier National Park

 Currently in the state of Washington there are 93 fire lookouts still standing in their original location.
 Out of the 93 fire lookouts, 4 are located within Mount Rainier National Park and offer crazy good views of the mountain when you make it there.

 30.)
 A 77 Year Old Woman Summited Mount Rainier in 2002

-In late August 2002, Bronka Sundstrom, a 77 year old woman made it to the summit of Mount Rainier with the help of 2 guides from Paradise in 4 hours and 40 minutes.
-In total she had gained a total elevation of 5,420 feet.
+In late August 2002, Bronka Sundstrom, a 77-year-old woman made it to the summit of Mount Rainier with the help of 2 guides from Paradise in 4 hours and 40 minutes.
+In total, she had gained a total elevation of 5,420 feet.
 What’s incredible is that most people take 2 days to climb the mountain.
 Even from Camp Muir, which is at 10,000 feet in elevation, most people take 6 – 8 hours to reach the summit!

 31.)
 The Oldest Man to Summit Mount Rainier 81

 Here’s an extra one for you that goes with #30.
-The oldest man that is believed to have summitted Mount Rainier is Jack Borgenicht from Long Valley, New Jersey.
+The oldest man that is believed to have summited Mount Rainier is Jack Borgenicht from Long Valley, New Jersey.
 He climbed to the summit in 3 days with the help of guides, which is still an amazing feat!